BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         deprecated, obsoleted
             for each profile item (object or parameter) report if it is deprecated or obsoleted

+        key for each table with a functional key, report access, path and the key

         nonascii
             check which model, object, parameter or profile descriptions